stigwue/eneyi/README.md

 ## TODO

+- Add support for PUT requests.

-Add support for PUT and DELETE requests.
-Add some phpunit testing.
+- Add support for DELETE requests.

+- Add support for authorization?
+Or allowed to be supplied as header?

+- Add some phpunit testing?